Kil'ayim (prohibition): In animals

+The prohibition vis-à-vis animals pertains to their cross-breeding and the prohibition of plowing a field with two different species of animals coupled together, such as with an ox and donkey that are hitched together by a yoke.
+This prohibition applies also to hitching two kinds of animals together to pull a cart or wagon, and even if it were merely to tie them together behind a wagon.
+The prohibition of coupling together diverse kinds of animals applies also to tying together two species of birds.
+A man and his beast are permitted to plough together.

-In modern classification of animals, the genus Canis is used to include dogs, wolves, coyotes, and jackals.
+In the classification of animals, the genus Canis includes dogs, wolves, coyotes, and jackals.
 Even so, the mating of dogs and wolves is forbidden.
-Similarly, the mating of a horse and mule (even though they cannot reproduce) is forbidden.
+The common "village dog" (הכלב הכופרי), said by some commentators to be the saluki, is considered a diverse kind with the fox.
+Similarly, mating a horse and mule (even though they cannot reproduce) is forbidden.

 Though a Jew is forbidden to crossbreed a horse and a donkey (producing a hinny or mule), had a gentile bred them, it is permitted for a Jew to make use of them.